 The heart is in the anterior thoracic cavity.
 It is surrounded by the sternum and chest wall anteriorly, the lungs laterally, and in proximity to the esophagus posteriorly.
 The left atrium is typically the closest point of contact to the esophagus (Figure 44-1).4 Cadaveric models and imaging analysis show an atrioesophageal distance of typically less than 1 cm, and often only a few millimeters.5 This is impacted by individual variability and disease states that may alter cardiac muscle size.

 Transesophageal cardiac pacing can be a simple and easily initiated procedure.
 Weigh its use against clinical circumstances.
 Transesophageal atrial pacing is most frequently used for management of symptomatic bradycardia, termination of atrial fibrillation, and termination of supraventricular tachycardia.1,6-11 Sinus node dysfunction or delays in electrical impulse conduction may manifest as bradycardia.
 End-organ hypoperfusion can occur with decreased cardiac output and result in a variety of symptoms (e.g., altered mental status or fatigue).
-Use transesophageal pacing to temporarily restore a heart ...
+Use transesophageal pacing to temporarily restore a heart rate that ...